eyosi1239/LittleSpiderSpring23-24/README.md

-# LittleSpiderSpring23-24
- This program plays a version of Little Spider Solitaire.
-In this version the foundation piles of two red aces and two black kings are created when the game begins.
-The eight tableau piles are in one horizontal line.
-At any time, cards can be moved from the tableau to the foundation piles or to another tableau, as long as it is a valid move.
-One point is earned for every valid move to a foundation pile.
-Here is a GitHub description for the Little Spider Solitaire game:

 ### Features
 - **Foundation Setup:** Starts with two red aces and two black kings.
 - **Tableau Layout:** Eight tableau piles in a horizontal line.